romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 > I'd like us to use spaces instead of tabulations.

-> Why didn't you use CamelCase in your variables names ?
+> Why didn't you use CamelCase in your variables names?

 This kind of feedback do not add value to the code review.
 There are many statistical analysis tools available.
 Robots are excellent at this job.
 Best practice is to have a style guide already defined for and by the team.